ExtremeElectronics/RC2040-ROMWBW/README.md

 Parallel port is working.

-Two CF images are supported for IDE0 and IDE1 similar to the RC2014 SD Card interface
+Two CF images are supported for IDE0 and IDE1 similar to the RC2014 SD Card interface, the size from the id file is overwritten so 2 dissimillar sized images can be used and still report to the BIOS correctly.

-More information regarding the CPMIDE.id file can be found here https://github.com/ExtremeElectronics/Pico-SD--IDE-interface--for-Rc2014/tree/main/ID-File-Structure
+More information regarding the CPMIDE.id file can be found here https://github.com/ExtremeElectronics/Pico-SD--IDE-interface--for-Rc2014/tree/main/ID-File-Structure including programs to read/edit the important bits.

 ![romwbw16-8-24](https://github.com/user-attachments/assets/60d47d1b-ad1c-487d-b0ce-a513a7ee87ff)